jmamorim/Visualization-Module-Prototype/README.md

 Prototype for the **standSIM** forest simulator’s visualization module.

 *Update*
-- Thinned trees appear as just a trunk;
+- Thinned trees now appear as just a trunk.
-- When red trees appear means that the tree was alive and it just died in that instant
+- Red trees indicate that the tree was alive but has just died.
-- Use `P` to see the parallel view;
+- Press `P` to switch to the parallel view.

 ## 📦 How to Download